open/close all folders

-- Blofeld Ploy: Frieza does this to Minion 43 when he gets fed up with Zarbon's incompetence.Frieza: Minion 43, could you come to the bridge?
+- Blofeld Ploy: Freeza does this to Minion 43 when he gets fed up with Zarbon's incompetence.Freeza: Minion 43, could you come to the bridge?
 I need an example.

 Minion 43: Private Nemol reporting!
-An example of what, Lord Frieza—(explodes)
+An example of what, Lord Freeza—(explodes)

 - Blood Knight: The Saiyans sans Gohan, natch.
-When King Kai tells Goku how monstrously powerful Frieza is, Goku actually Squees.
+When King Kai tells Goku how monstrously powerful Freeza is, Goku actually Squees.